-To minimise the contamination of gastrointestinal tract (GIT) contents from environmental sources of microplastic, ligate at the oesophagus and the rectum and remove the entire unopened GIT for examination in a clean area.
-Alternatively, components (i.e. oesophagus, gastric chambers and intestine) can separated using strings or cable ties and removed piecemeal.
-All can be stored frozen (at -20°C) for subsequent analysis if it is not feasible to examine the tract immediately.
-The GIT should then be placed on a non-plastic surface or grid prior to opening and examination.
-Gross abnormalities and the presence of ingesta, digesta, parasites and marine debris should be recorded.
-Any gut contents and the mucosal lining should be gently rinsed and filtered through mesh of decreasing size to separate macro and meso plastic (useful samples up to 1 mm, micro-plastic (up to 50 μ m) and parasites (up to 250 μ m).
+The best practice is to sample the entire GIT (unopened) from the oesophagus to the rectum, to ensure all content is collected.
+If this is not feasible the single parts (i.e. oesophagus, gastric chambers and intestine) could be separated maintaining them close by using strings or cable ties.
+The GIT is then placed on a non-plastic surface or grid for microbiological sampling, gross examination of ingesta and digesta, pathological changes, parasites and marine debris.
+Ingesta and digesta should as well as the GIT walls should be washed and filtered through different mesh size to separate macro and meso plastic (useful samples up to 1 mm, micro-plastic (up to 50 μ m if possible), diet (up to 500 μ m) and parasites (up to 250 μ m).
 The remaining fluid could be also preserved for nano-plastic investigations.